All Products

 Validity Period

-You can add a time calibrator URL to your stream ingest and compare the time displayed on the stream with a standard time source to verify the latency of RTS.
-This procedure uses OBS Studio as an example.
+Add a time calibrator URL to your stream ingest to measure RTS latency.
+Compare the time displayed in the stream with a standard time source.

-On the OBS main interface, in the Sources section, add a browser source and enter the time calibrator URL.
-Then, click Start Streaming.
+1. On the OBS Studio main interface, in the Sources section, add a browser source.